 - 1. Phone A user presses button 2. - 2.
-Call arrives on phone B which provides a single buzz tone, activates handsfree, and establishes a speech path. - 3.
+A call arrives on phone B which provides a single buzz tone and establishes a speech path. - If "Handsfree Voice call" is "No" (default), phone B activates Speaker instead of Handsfree, Phone A cannot hear phone B. When phone B user presses button 2 or the Handsfree button, Speaker is deactivated and Handsfree is activated.
+Phone A can hear phone B now. - If "Handsfree Voice call" is "Yes", phone B activates Handsfree.
+Phone A can hear phone B. - 3.
 Boss and secretary can speak now. - 4.
 Either party presses the Release button to end the call. - 5.
 Phone B user performs the same operation to call phone A.